-The treatment is modified cognitive behaviour therapy delivered by a healthcare professional within an innovative immersive virtual reality setting.
+Virtual Reality treatment is for specific phobias (i.e. a marked fear or anxiety about a specific object or situation that impacts on functioning) in 7-17 year olds with Autism Spectrum Disorder (ASD) and average ability.
+The treatment is modified cognitive behaviour therapy (CBT) delivered by a healthcare professional within an innovative immersive virtual reality setting.

-Detailed and expert assessment of children and young people with ASD inform the virtual reality treatment plan.
-Assesment includes an initial telephone or MS Teams meeting to discuss treatment, a home visit or clinic appointment to discuss and plan treatment, work on understanding emotions, and think about which treatment strategies are likely to be effective for the individual.
+Detailed assessment of the young person’s specific phobia is undertaken to inform the virtual reality treatment plan.
+Following an initial telephone or MS Teams meeting a home visit or clinic appointment is arranged to discuss and plan treatment.
+This involves work on understanding emotions and exploring which treatment strategies are likely to be effective for the individual.

 Treatment consists of 4 personalised sessions, following a meeting with the clinical team, including the healthcare professional leading treatment.

 During treatment, the young person sits inside a virtual reality room with a therapist.
-Projected images on a 180 degrees curved screen are made to replicate the young person’s individual situation specific anxiety.
+Projected images on a 180 degrees curved screen are made to replicate the young person’s specific phobia.

-The healthcare professional works with the young person on cognitive and behavioural strategies that are likely to be helpful in dealing with their anxiety.
-Parents/carers are able to watch and listen from another room, so they learn about the strategies too and see the therapist implement these.
+The healthcare professional works with the young person on cognitive and behavioural strategies that are likely to be helpful in managing their anxiety.
+Parents/carers are able to watch and listen from another room, so they learn about the strategies and see the therapist implement these.

 Virtual reality treatment is led by: